Understanding Ant Colony Growth Stages: From Queen to Thriving Colony

 Your Role as an Ant Keeper:

-🚀 Pro Tip: If your ants start producing winged males and queens, it means they’re ready to spread—unless you want ants flying around, you might want to move them to a containment setup.
+🚀 Pro Tip: If your ants start producing winged males and queens, it means they’re ready to spread—Unless you want alates flying around your room, now’s the time to upgrade to a securely contained setup.

 Most ant species follow these four stages, but there are exceptions: